-Based on the services, you can choose to build a platform specific to the services and your target audience:
+Based on the types of e-learning solutions, you can choose to build a platform specific to the services and your target audience:

-This kind of learning app consists mainly of games, puzzles, and fun activities that inspire imagination among kids and lead to more enjoyable and entertaining experiences rather than repetitive learning exercises.
+This kind of e-learning solutions consists mainly of games, puzzles, and fun activities that inspire imagination among kids and lead to more enjoyable and entertaining experiences rather than repetitive learning exercises.

-This kind of educational app aims to streamline the activities around competitive exams such as entrance exams for universities and many more.
+This kind of e-learning solutions aim to streamline the activities around competitive exams such as entrance exams for universities and many more.
 Instead of registering with hundreds of different competitive examination websites and individual teachers, you can provide students as well as teachers with a platform where they can develop customized examination courses and students can register for lectures based on their interests, tutors, etc.

 4. Courses and Certifications App

-In this model, Coursera and Udemy are major players.
+Coursera and Udemy are major players in the e-learning solutions market.
 They mainly deliver a wide variety of quality courses from business to baking and pottery.

 If you are also looking for something like that, you can develop an app like Udemy, where authenticated individual instructors can create courses and anyone can register depending on the form of payment for the course.
 You can offer both free and paid courses.

-Besides this, an app like Coursera also provides university-certified courses.
+Besides this, e-learning solutions like Coursera also provide university-certified courses.
 So, you can use the app/website to connect with universities and offer their courses.

 To know more about Udemy Clone App, read our blog ‘Build your Udemy like App’

-These are the few kinds of remote educational apps you can create.
+These are the few kinds of e-learning solutions you can create with the help of an education app development company.
 You may also combine the services which they provide.
 Coursera, for example, offers certified courses like Udemy, and it also offers a wide range of free courses.